 Huberdeau, Panthers rally past Avalanche in OT

 Nathan MacKinnon had a goal and an assist, Matt Nieto and Joonas Donskoi also scored, and Philipp Grubauer had 34 saves for Colorado.
-MacKinnon is the only NHL player to post a point in every game this season.
-The Avalanche were playing their first game since captain Gabriel Landeskog was put on the injured list with a lower-body injury.
+MacKinnon has posted a point in all 12 games this season (seven goals, 10 assists).
+The Avalanche were playing their first game since captain Gabriel Landeskog was put on the injured list with a lower-body ailment.
 Coach Jared Bednar said Tuesday that Landeskog would miss "significant" time.

 It was Nieto's third of the season.
 Florida got the equalizer midway through the period when Sceviour tipped in Ekblad's shot from the point at 9:59.
 It was Sceviour's first goal of the season.

 Donskoi put the Avalanche back in front in the final minute of the first when he scored on a rebound of MacKinnon's shot from the point at 19:28, his sixth tally.
 After a scoreless second period, Colorado increased its lead early in the third.
-Nazem Kadri won a faceoff in the offensive zone, Ian Cole passed it to MacKinnon, whose shot bounced off defenseman Anton Stralman and Bobrovsky and in at 7:37 to make it 3-1.
-It was MacKinnon's seventh of the season.
+Nazem Kadri won a faceoff in the offensive zone, and Ian Cole passed it to MacKinnon, whose shot bounced off defenseman Anton Stralman and Bobrovsky and in at 7:37 to make it 3-1.

 Florida got back within one on a power-play goal.
 Barkov, parked in front of Grubauer, deflected Keith Yandle's shot from the point, and it trickled through Grubauer's pads at 12:04.
 It was Barkov's first of the season.
 Bobrovsky came off for an extra skater with 1:56 left, and Huberdeau tied it 26 seconds later with a screened shot in the top left corner.